-Projected Milestone(s) Status Status February 2012 Determine the top languages in Windsor Complete Top languages were determined after consulting with Multicultural council of Windsor and Essex County and statistics from Language Services used for WPS interpretation.
-March 2012 Identify all written Windsor Police Service communications that are available or distributed to the community Complete The Guide to Police Practices pamphlet published by the Service is available in 7 languages other than English.
+Projected Milestone(s) Status February 2012 Determine the top languages in Windsor Top languages were determined after consulting with Multicultural council of Windsor and Essex County and statistics from Language Services used for WPS interpretation.

+March 2012

+Identify all written Windsor Police Service Complete communications that are available or distributed to the community

+The Guide to Police Practices pamphlet published by the Service is available in 7 languages other than English.

 Assistance to Victims of Crime pamphlet published by the Service is only available in English.

 The Community Services Unit distributes other written communications.
 These are communications produced by other organizations and are available only in English.

-April 2012 Selection of brochure for translation and printing/distribution of selected brochure Complete The Emergency 911 brochures were selected for translation into 6 languages, Simplified Chinese, Arabic, Italian, Somali, Spanish, and French.
+Selection of brochure for translation and Complete printing/distribution of selected brochure

+The Emergency 911 brochures were selected for translation into 6 languages, Simplified Chinese, Arabic, Italian, Somali, Spanish, and French.
 The brochures were printed and are available at the Service and on the Service website.

+February 2014 Develop a Communications Directive

+In-Progress

-February 2014 Develop a Communications Directive N/A - On A Communications Directive will encompass Public Liaison Strategies 2, 5 and 7.
-The Directive may include, but is not limited to: schedule to be complete by target completion Review of languages most frequently requiring translation Review of languages for which the Service currently provides translation Written communications Language translation services date
+A Communications Directive will encompass Public Liaison Strategies 2, 5 and 7.
+The Directive may include policy related but is not limited to:

+- Review of languages most frequently requiring translation - Review of languages for which the Service currently provides translation - Written communications - Language translation services

+A draft Directive will be authored, which will address Service communications.